Davethadev/Davethadev/README.md

 Frontend web developer
 ----------------------

-I've been learning to code for about 6 months now.
-I started with solidity for blockchain development before switching to frontend web development about a month after.

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [david\_umanah@yahoo.com](mailto:david_umanah@yahoo.com)
 * 🧠  I'm currently learning React